ViNiT-BeNiWaL/Waste_Segregation/readme.txt

 3. Install the required packages: pip install -r requirements.txt

-(Note: You will need to create a requirements.txt file listing all dependencies.)
 Usage
 Verifying the Dataset
 Before training, it's a good practice to verify that all files in the dataset/train directory are valid images.
 Run the verify_image.py script to check the dataset.